RWTH-E3D/Teco/README.md

 You are invited to contribute to the development of Teco.
 You may report any issues by sending us an email to [schildt@e3d.rwth-aachen.de](mailto:schildt@e3d.rwth-aachen.de).

+## How to cite Teco
+This is where we will put our publications at ASHRAE SimBuild 22 Chicago and Energy and Buildings Journal

 ## How to cite TEASER+
 The following articles can be used to cite TEASER+:
 + Urban energy simulations using open CityGML models: A comparative analysis.
 Malhotra, A., Shamovich, M., Frisch, J., & van Treeck, C..
 Energy and Buildings, 255, 111658, January 2022.